1914 East Cape earthquakes

-Two 1914 East Cape earthquakes shook the upper North Island of New Zealand; on Wednesday 7 October and Wednesday 28 October.
+In 1914, two earthquakes shook the upper North Island of New Zealand, on Wednesday 7 October and Wednesday 28 October.
 They were large and shallow, with their epicentres close together northwest of Ruatoria in the Gisborne District.
 The earthquakes were felt strongly throughout the East Cape area, most noticeably in areas east of the epicentre such as Waipiro Bay, with a large amount of damage occurring in Tokomaru Bay in particular.
 One person was killed by a landslide near Cape Runaway.

 Tectonic setting

-The eastern part of North Island lies on the Hikurangi Margin, where the Pacific Plate is subducting obliquely beneath the Australian Plate.
+The eastern part of North Island lies on the Hikurangi Margin, where the Pacific plate is subducting obliquely beneath the Australian plate.
 The dextral (right lateral) component of the convergence is accommodated in the overlying plate by a series of dextral strike-slip faults, known as the North Island Fault System.

 Earthquakes

 The first earthquake occurred at a shallow depth of 12 km at 6:46 a.m. on 7 October, 10 km northwest of the town of Ruatoria, with a moment magnitude of 6.6 and a surface-wave magnitude of 6.7.
 The shaking is estimated to have lasted for approximately one minute.
 The severity of the damage caused suggests a maximum Modified Mercalli intensity of IX.

 The second earthquake occurred in a similar location, also at a depth of 12 km at 11:46 a.m. on 28 October.
 Its moment magnitude and surface-wave magnitude were both 6.4.
 The maximum Mercalli intensity of this earthquake is estimated to be VIII.
 This second earthquake was an aftershock of the first earthquake, and also had shaking which lasted for approximately one minute.